angular-eslint/angular-eslint/README.md

 ng g @angular-eslint/schematics:add-config-to-project {{YOUR_PROJECT_NAME_GOES_HERE}}
 ```

-NOTE: If you have multiple projects in your workspace and the one you are running the schematic on is from your `projects/` directory, you will need to make sure you have created a root level `.eslintrc.json` or `.eslintrc.js` file in your workspace before you run it (it will error if you don't).
-This is to ensure you don't end up with a broken setup for the project.

 The schematic will do the following for you:

-- CREATE a `tsconfig.eslint.json` at the root of the specific project which extends from the root config
-- CREATE a `.eslintrc.json` at the root of the specific project which extends from the root config
+- CREATE a `.eslintrc.json` at the root of the specific project which extends from the root config (if you do not already have a root config, it will also add one automatically for you)
 - UPDATE the project's `architect` configuration in the `angular.json` to add a new target called `eslint`

 You can run the new target like so: